- Position: Medical Director, Professor

 - Courses: Clinical Medicine

 Degrees and Universities

 St. Francis Medical Center, Trenton, New Jersey

-Ahmad Hakemi, MD, joined Central Michigan University in 1998 and was awarded the position of Program Director for the Physician Assistant Program in 2006.
+Ahmad Hakemi, MD, joined Central Michigan University in 1998 and was awarded the position of Program Director for the Physician Assistant Program in 2006 until summer of 2013.
 He previously held positions in the program as Medical Director, Associate Professor, Assistant Professor and Adjunct Faculty.

-Dr. Hakemi has held positions in hospitals and clinics including Albert Einstein Medical Center in Philadelphia, Pennsylvania; Straub Clinic and Hospital in Honolulu, Hawaii; the University of Wisconsin Hospital and Clinics in Madison, Wisconsin; the Trenton Affiliated Hospitals (St. Francis Medical Center and Helene Fuld Medical Center) in Trenton, New Jersey; Central Michigan Community Hospital in Mt.
+Dr. Hakemi has held positions in hospitals and clinics including Albert Einstein Medical Center in Philadelphia, Pennsylvania; Straub Clinic and Hospital in Honolulu, Hawaii; the Trenton Affiliated Hospitals (St. Francis Medical Center and Helene Fuld Medical Center) in Trenton, New Jersey; Central Michigan Community Hospital in Mt.
 Pleasant, Michigan; and numerous others

 In addition to internal medicine, Dr. Hakemi brings to CMU extensive experience in dermatology, hospital medicine, critical care, and more than 20 years experience training physician assistants and students in various clinical settings throughout the United States.

 Dr. Hakemi has published extensively in the fields of allergy and immunology.
-He is a member of the American Academy and Michigan Academy of Physician Assistants as well as the American Medical Association.
+He is a member of the American Academy of Physician Assistants as well as the American Medical Association.
 In addition, Dr. Hakemi is FCCS and Simulation Instructor certified by Mayo Clinic College of Medicine.

 Honors and Recognitions